 At the individual country level, OIC member countries exhibited large variations over a wide scale.
-On the one hand, countries like Kazakhstan, Palestine, United Arab Emirates possess survival rates that are greater than 98%.
-On the other hand, there are member countries like Mozambique and Chad where about only around one-third of the students could reach the last grade of the primary school (Figure 5.21).
+Kazakhstan recorded survival rates that are greater than 99%.
+On the other hand, there are member countries like Mozambique and Chad where only around one-third of the students could reach the last grade of the primary school (Figure 5.16).